GalSim-developers/GalSim/INSTALL.md

 (Make sure to use fftw3, not fftw, since fftw is version 2.)

 This will put it into the /sw/lib directory on your system.
-GalSim knows to look here, so there is nothing dditional you need to do.
+GalSim knows to look here, so there is nothing additional you need to do.

 vi) Using MacPorts